Sharp bound on the number of maximal sum-free subsets of integers: Introduction

 \section{Introduction}

 A triple $x,y,z$ is a \emph{Schur triple} if $x+y=z$ (note $x,y$ and $z$ may not necessarily be distinct).
 A set $S$ is \emph{sum-free} if $S$ does not contain a Schur triple.
 Let $[n]:=\{1,\dots,n\}$.
 We say that $S\subseteq [n]$ is a \emph{maximal sum-free subset of $[n]$} if it is sum-free and it is not properly contained in another sum-free subset of $[n]$.
 Let $f(n)$ denote the number of sum-free subsets of $[n]$ and $f_{\max}(n)$ denote the number of maximal sum-free subsets of $[n]$.
 The study of sum-free sets of integers has a rich history.
 Clearly, any set of odd integers and any subset of $\{\lfloor n/2 \rfloor +1, \dots , n\}$ is a sum-free set, hence $f(n)\ge 2^{n/2}$.
 Cameron and Erd\H{o}s~\cite{cam1} conjectured that $f(n)=O(2^{n/2})$.
-This conjecture was proven independently by Green~\cite{G-CE} and Sapozhenko~\cite{sap}.
-In fact, they showed that there are constants $C_1$ and $C_2$ such that $f(n)=(C_i+o(1))2^{n/2}$ for all $n \equiv i \mod 2$.
+In fact, they conjectured the stronger statement that $f(n)/2^{n/2}$ tends to two different constants depending on the parity of $n$.\footnote{The constants for odd (resp. even) $n$ is approximately $6.8$ (resp.
+6.0).} This conjecture was proven independently by Green~\cite{G-CE} and Sapozhenko~\cite{sap}.
+Indeed, they showed that there are constants $C_1$ and $C_2$ such that $f(n)=(C_i+o(1))2^{n/2}$ for all $n \equiv i \mod 2$.